Tag Archive | "Feliciano Lopez"

 Querrey Blocks Fish for Queen’s Club Title

 Although the field at the Aegon Championships had four top ten players, none of them survived to Sunday.
-In the finals, two unexpected Americans fought it out for the venerable trophy.
+In the final, two unexpected Americans fought it out for the venerable trophy.
 Sam Querrey, the sole surviving seed, beat Mardy Fish 7-6, 7-5 to pocket his third ATP title of the year.

 In the first all American final at Queen’s Club since 1994, the serve was king.
 After Fish had no trouble holding serve, Querrey double faulted and made two errors to go down love-40.
 However, with three aces in the game, Querrey held in his first game.
 The points were fast and rallies few, neither player got a look at another break point.
 Subsequent to Querrey maintaining serve despite two double faults, the set went to a tiebreaker.
 Fish gave Querrey a mini-break to open the breaker by committing an error.
 Later though, Querrey gifted his opponent a double fault erasing his advantage leading to 3 all.
 Down the road, Fish netted a neutral backhand to hand Querrey another mini-break for 5-3.
 With a compendium of mistakes by Fish, Querrey capture the next two points and the set.